 Politics.
 It's a farther reaching and integral issue.
 Where my food comes from is more important to me than how many or how few calories it has.
 I want to know it's Fair Trade.
 Local if I can help it.
 Organic is important, and they're much kinder to the planet as well as our bodies.
 Eating things that aren't processed, and degraded is really the key.
 Foods from a lab are not for me.
 Genetically Modified foods are destroying our food supply and making us more susceptible to a famine.
 Agribusiness is really damaging and it's the epitome of greed and one of the largest contributors to global warming.

+I think that every step that has led me to this new way of thinking about food has been a healthy one.
 And I can thank everyone from the many chiropractors I've worked for, to Michael Pollan (or Jason Schneiderman for reccommending his books to me) to helping open my eyes to these things.
 At one point it became an obsession.
 I had to know more about the evils of the conventional foods we don't often hear enough about.
 Like the EVIL VILE PUTRID SCUM that is Monsanto .
 About the terrible things that large companies do to get money at the cost of peoples health and well being.
 I digress.

 Being political about what I eat isn't the same as being obsessed with calories.
 It's a healthier way to choose whats on my plate.
 And screw the labels that go along with it.
 Be it omnivore, or level 9 vegan, I just want my food to be healthy because you are what you eat- but I want to keep my planet healthy so it can give me food.
 I'm such a selfish bitch.